shou98/DemoAutomationTest/README.md

 Check style code by google:
 mvn checkstyle:checkstyle

-generating-report: need "surefire-report:report" after command line
+If you want to generate report: need "surefire-report:report" after command line